 Sorry it has been a while since you last heard a project update from us on here.
 Last you heard, we had received our certificate as a registered organization called Urathi Wa Yohana.
 We have been working on many details behind the scenes over the last several months.
 Some of those things have been with the ACP board, while others have been with our local Urathi Wa Yohana board.
-We were planning to hire house parents and have an opening ceremony in April when we hit a roadblock.
+We were planning to hire house parents and custom home builders and have an opening ceremony in April when we hit a roadblock.

 As we continue to deal with roadblocks and setbacks, I have been working closely with our local UWY board, helping them understand more about the day to day operations.
 You see, our ultimate goal is to completely release all operations to the local board so that the project is completely run by Kenyans.
 So we have been meeting together to understand everything there is to know about the project here.